Farewell My Summer Love

-Farewell My Summer Love is a compilation album of archived Michael Jackson songs recorded from January to October 1973.
+Farewell My Summer Love is a compilation album by American singer Michael Jackson, consisting of archived songs that were recorded from January to October 1973.
 The album was released with updated musical production by Motown Records in the United States on May 8, 1984.

-Album information
+Background

 Farewell My Summer Love was released by Motown Records.
-However, at the time of the release of the album in 1984, Jackson was already signed to Epic Records.
-He and the rest of The Jacksons musical group (with the exception of Jermaine Jackson) had moved away from Motown to Epic in 1975, and Michael also had a solo deal at Epic.
-Epic Records released Jackson's huge selling Off the Wall (1979) and the mega-selling Thriller (1982) albums.
-Thriller, in fact, went on to become the world's best-selling album, making Jackson a global superstar.
-Motown Records, in an attempt to capitalize off the mega-success of their former artist, released this compilation of songs during the Thriller era.
+At the time of the release of the album in 1984, Jackson was already signed to Epic Records.
+He and the rest of The Jacksons musical group (with the exception of Jermaine) left Motown for Epic in 1975, and Michael also had a solo deal at Epic.
+Epic Records released Jackson's successful albums Off the Wall (1979) and Thriller (1982).
 The nine songs contained on Farewell My Summer Love were reportedly "lost" by Motown, but supposedly rediscovered in 1984, around the height of Jackson's career.
-Although Farewell My Summer Love was released in 1984, it features a somewhat younger sounding Jackson as the songs had been recorded over a decade prior.
+Although Farewell My Summer Love was released in 1984, it features a younger sounding Jackson as the songs had been recorded over a decade prior.

 To give the album a more contemporary sound, Motown remixed the songs and added new musical overdubs.
 The task of playing the updated sound was given to musicians Tony Peluso, Michael Lovesmith, and Steve Barri.
 Together with drummer Mike Baird, they recorded new guitar, keyboard, and percussion drum parts for the songs.
-Upon its release, the album peaked at No. 46 on the US Billboard Top 200 Album chart and No. 9 on the UK Albums Chart and to date has sold approximately one million copies worldwide.
-On July 9, 1984, the album was certified Gold by the BPI for selling at least 100,000 copies in the United Kingdom.